mrsarm/pose/Run-CI-envs.md

       the production environment is done manually.
-    - `**?` other tags are "feature" tags made from its corresponding branches, they are not deployed automatically in any environment, but can be manually deployed into stage for testing before the feature branch is merged into `main`, or can be used with docker / docker compose to run them in a developer's computer or the CI environment for integration tests.
+    - `**?` other tags are "feature" tags made from its corresponding branches, they are not deployed automatically in any environment, but can be manually deployed into stage for testing before the feature branch is merged into main branch, or can be used with docker / docker compose to run them in a developer's computer or the CI environment for integration tests.
-      **Here is when pose comes to help 💪** as we'll see below.
+      **Here is where pose comes to help 💪** as we'll see below.

 ### Guided example without pose and the limitations

 Now let's see an example where you have an application that is actually a distributed app composed of many services (microservices, web server, workers, DBs...).
-In the following example you have a compose file that allows to run all the services at once, and a task that runs an integration test.
+In the following example you have a compose file that allows to run all the services at once, and a task that runs an integration test suite.

 Normally an integration test can be a script that interacts with your app through a browser in an automated way, testing some conditions are met when the webapp is loaded,